Guide to relevant organizations in Greenlandic research

 2

-The Ministry of Health
+Ministry of Health and Persons with Disabilities

-The Ministry of Health
+Ministry of Health and Persons with Disabilities

 3

-Ministry for Fisheries and Hunting
+Ministry for Fisheries, Hunting, Agriculture and Self-Sufficiency

-Ministry for Fisheries and Hunting
+Ministry for Fisheries, Hunting, Agriculture and Self-Sufficiency

 The department covers several areas.
 Find the right person by visiting their website.